Ranuja01/cycompile/README.md

 The core options you can customize:

 - opt: Choose from predefined optimization levels like "safe", "fast", or "custom".
-- compiler_directives: Pass any Cython compiler directives to influence how code is translated.
+- compiler_directives: Pass any [Cython compiler directives](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html#compiler-directives)   to influence how code is translated.
 - extra_compile_args: Add custom flags passed directly to the C++ compiler for deeper tuning.
+  - [Here](https://caiorss.github.io/C-Cpp-Notes/compiler-flags-options.html) is a list of Unix based flags.
+  - [Here](https://learn.microsoft.com/en-us/cpp/build/reference/compiler-options-listed-by-category?view=msvc-170) is a list of Windows based flags.

-**Note:** You may sometimes find that the "fast" option may not always be the fastest, it simply applies the most aggressive optimizations.
-Depending on the use-case, this might introduce more overhead or be inappropriate for the given function.
-It should also be noted that aggressive optimization could lead to loss of accuracy in applications that require precision.
-For best results, use custom with specified parameters.
+**Note:** The "fast" optimization option may not always provide the best results.
+It applies the most aggressive optimizations, but depending on the use case, this can lead to excessive overhead or be inappropriate for certain functions.
+Additionally, aggressive optimization may result in a loss of accuracy for applications requiring precision.
+For best results, we recommend using the 'custom' option with your own specified parameters."

 Below are a few curated examples illustrating how to use these options effectively: